top of page

 Italian Beers

-Romans savoured a rudimentary form of beer known as "cervisia."
-While it was distinct from today's craft brews, cervisia laid the foundation for the rich brewing culture that Italy enjoys today.
-Although beer took a backseat during the Middle Ages and Renaissance in favour of the esteemed wine, its resilience and evolution were destined to rekindle.
+The narrative of beer in Italy spans over two millennia.
+The earliest references to beer-like beverages in Italy date back to the Roman Empire.
+Romans enjoyed a primitive form of beer known as "cervisia."
+Although cervisia differed significantly from today's craft beers, it laid the foundation for the rich brewing culture that Italy enjoys today.
+Despite beer's decline during the Middle Ages and Renaissance in favour of the more esteemed wine, its resilience and evolution were destined to resurface.

-Exploring Famous Italian Beer Brands
+Exploring Notable Italian Beer Brands

 Italian Beer Brands